 This is exactly the kind of gap that predictive workload forecasting is built to close.
 Because ProphetStor’s patented technology predicts GPU demand before it arrives, cooling infrastructure can be adjusted in advance, matching flow rates to anticipated workloads rather than chasing them after the fact.
 As liquid-cooled GPU data centers become the industry standard, the ability to forecast workload behavior ahead of time is no longer just a cost optimization — it is a thermal management requirement.

 This patent is one of several that the USPTO has granted to ProphetStor.
-Together, they comprehensively cover a temporal, spatial, and holistic view of both IT resources (GPU compute, storage, networking) and OT resources (liquid cooling, power distribution, airflow) within AI-defined data centers (ADDC).
+Together, they comprehensively cover a temporal, spatial, and holistic view of both IT resources (GPU compute, storage, networking) and OT resources (liquid cooling, power distribution, airflow) within AI-driven data centers (ADDC).
 Where most optimization tools focus on a single layer, ProphetStor’s patent portfolio spans the full stack — predicting how workloads will behave over time, where resources are needed across the physical infrastructure, and how IT and OT systems interact with each other.
 This is the technology foundation behind ProphetStor’s vision for the next generation of AI factories: data centers where compute, cooling, and power are managed as a single predictive system rather than in separate silos.

 Organizations interested in ProphetStor’s predictive GPU optimization technology can contact the company through prophetstor.com.